pm67nz/hpc_training/_lessons/008-file-migration.md

 ### Translating your job scheduler Load Leveler scripts to SLURM

 As Kupe will use SLURM to manage submitted jobs, you will need to rewrite your scripts to make them compatible with the new job scheduler.
+SLURM syntax is a bit more restrictive than LoadLeveler syntax:

-Note that for the SLURM directives there must not be any space between # and SBATCH.
-SLURM directives must appear at the beginning of a submission script, otherwise they will be ignored.
+* For the SLURM directives there must not be any space between # and SBATCH
+* SLURM directives must appear at the beginning of a submission script, otherwise they will be ignored
+* There must not be white space around equal signs (e.g., `--job-name = myjob` will not work)

 **Important:** Kupe uses a default stacksize of 8192 kB on the XC50 compute nodes.
 Make sure to increase stacksize in your submission script using the command `ulimit -s <stack size>`, your program may crash with segmentation faults otherwise.
 Maximum stacksize can be requested using `ulimit -s unlimited`.